fbpx

 Resorts and ski areas you may visit during your trip include Moiwa, Rusutsu, Kiroro, Kokusai, Teine, Furano, Kamui, Tomamu, Sahoro, Asahidake, Pippu & Kurodake

-What level of Skiing do I have to have?
+What level of skiing do I need to have?

-What do I need for the Ski Trip?
+What do I need for my ski trip?

 1. Warm and waterproof clothing: This includes a ski jacket, pants, gloves, and a hat.
 Layers are also important for regulating your body temperature.